 For this reason the decision adopted by the Catholic Church to urge the congregation, during Sunday mass, is as powerful as any advertising campaign.
 Those Republicans who are in disagreement with the President on this issue are aware how this message can influence those who hear it.
 Having the support of local bishops and priests could give those members a valid argument against criticism from conservatives.

 It is clear that the Hispanic population play a huge role in this political and social framework.
 The issue is very close to their hearts.
 To continue without immigration reform would worsen the financial hardship experienced by legal workers who are being replaced by undocumented workers.
-Angel Reyes III, Managing Partner of Reyes Browne Reilley Law Firm, one of the biggest personal injury attorney law firm in Dallas, has expressed that “the need continues for comprehensive immigration reform”.
+Angel Reyes III, Managing Partner of Reyes Browne Reilley Law Firm, one of the biggest personal injury attorney law firms in Dallas, has expressed that “the need continues for comprehensive immigration reform”.

 The strength of the Hispanic population is impressive.
 Being a Latino no longer is regarded as being an immigrant, it is being an American who also has a country of origin or second nationality which is Latino.